schadhuntsman/21-graphQLBookAppRenovation/README.md

 addUser: Accepts a username, email, and password as parameters; returns an Auth type.

-saveBook: Accepts a book author's array, description, title, bookId, image, and link as parameters; returns a User type.
+savedBooks: Accepts a book author's array, description, title, bookId, image, and link as parameters; returns a User type.
 (Look into creating what's known as an input type to handle all of these parameters!)

 removeBook: Accepts a book's bookId as a parameter; returns a User type.